 Traditionally, students spend much of the fourth year of medical school taking electives to determine which residency to pursue and then applying for residencies.
-NYU School of Medicine’s three-year MD degree pathway is designed to provide students who have already decided on a career path accelerated entry into a variety of medical specialties.
+NYU Grossman School of Medicine’s three-year MD degree pathway is designed to provide students who have already decided on a career path accelerated entry into a variety of medical specialties.

 Although you don’t begin your residency until after the third year of training, you gain early access to potential mentors through rotations and electives in your designated specialty.
 This facilitates your transition from undergraduate medical school to graduate residency training.

 Changing Residencies and Applying to Outside Programs

 If your career interests change during your time in medical school, our flexible curriculum can accommodate your priorities.
 If positions are still available in the residency program you would like to switch to, you may be able to make the change and remain in the three-year MD program.
 If not, you can complete our MD curriculum in the traditional four-year time span.

 As a three-year MD student, you begin residency training at the NYU Langone Health residency program of your choice after participating in The Match®.
 Alternatively, you are free to interview with and rank residency programs at other institutions.